Bergrebell/CyberCoach/README.md

 rails s
 ```

-Enter the follwing address in your browser:
+Enter the following address in your browser:
 ```
 http://localhost:3000/
 ```